orzechowskid/danorz.com/README.md

 # Provided for You

-you can log in to the webapp using a pre-set user with the username `r2d2` and password `starwars`
+- you can log in to the webapp using a pre-set user with the username `r2d2` and password `starwars`
+- a sample database is provided, using the mongo(ose) adapter, which contains mock data